alexfreska/feed/README.md

 # feed.io
 > Robust communication system.

-**feed.io** is a socket based chat system that supports productivity and collaboration through an automated stream system.
-Content is displayed in sorted streams with absolutely zero setup on the user's part.
+**feed.io** is a socket based chat system that supports productivity and collaboration through an automated feed system.
+Content is displayed in sorted feeds with absolutely zero setup on the user's part.

 ## Command Line